Meta-DevC-Lusaka-Community-Projects/.github/README.md

 > This is a your guide on how to contribute, create projects e.t.c

-## How it works?
+## Discussions : 📋
-Everything is in the [discussion tab](https://github.com/Meta-DevC-Lusaka-Community-Projects/guide/discussions/categories/ideas)
+- Everything is in the [discussion tab](https://github.com/Meta-DevC-Lusaka-Community-Projects/guide/discussions/categories/ideas)